eitanrapa/Planetary-Exploration-Tool/README.md

           - tqdm
           - scipy
           - h5py
+          - cartopy
+          - xarray
+          - alphashape

         # end of file

     d.
 Run the command "conda env create -f pet.yaml"
     e.
 Activate the environment

-8. Go to the pyre directory and run the command "python3 [PATH]/mm/mm.py" replacing [PATH] with the path to the mm directory
+9. Go to the pyre directory and run the command "python3 [PATH]/mm/mm.py" replacing [PATH] with the path to the mm directory
-9. Go to the PET directory and run the command "python3 [PATH]/mm/mm.py" replacing [PATH] with the path to the mm directory
+10. Go to the PET directory and run the command "python3 [PATH]/mm/mm.py" replacing [PATH] with the path to the mm directory
-10. Ready to go!
+11. Ready to go!